Jakhanke: Historical background

 According to Levtzion, "The Mande-speaking Muslim traders, with whom the Portuguese negotiated on the Gambia were Diakhanke.
 The Diakhanke clans are of Soninke origin, and their traditions go back to Dinga, ancestor of the ruling dynasty of the ancient kingdom of Wagadu.
 They remember Dia in Massina as the town of their ancestor, Suware, a great marabout and a saint."
-They later established Diakka-ba in Bambuk.
+They later established Diakaba in Bambuk.

 The Jakhanke cultural ethos is best characterized by a staunch dedication to Islam, historical accuracy, rejection of jihad, non-involvement in political affairs and the religious instruction of young people.
 Formation of their regional Islamic identity began shortly after contact with Muslim Almoravid traders from North Africa in 1065, when Soninke nobles in Takrur (along the Senegal River in present-day Senegal) embraced Islam, being among the earliest sub-Saharan ethnic groups to follow the teachings of Muhammad.

 In Senegambia, the Jakhanke inhabited scattered towns and villages in Futa Jallon, Futa Bundu, Dentilia, Bambuk, and other places.
 By 1725, at least fifteen Jakhanke villages were located in what would become Bundu.
 They claim to originate in Ja on the Niger River and Jahaba on the Bafing River, from which they moved to Bundu, Futa Jallon and Gambia.
 The Jakhanke were not primarily merchants, but agriculturists supported by slave labor.
 The various Jakhanke villages were independent of each other and of the local chiefs.
 The Jakhanke were committed to peaceful coexistence and refused to become engaged in politics or war.
 When threatened, they simply relocated their villages into safer territory.
 Often their villages enjoyed the privileges of sanctuary, judicial independence, and freedom from military service.